openboxes/openboxes/docs/index.md

-OpenBoxes is an open-source supply chain management system used to manage medications and supplies for hospitals in developing countries.
+OpenBoxes is an open-source supply chain management system designed to manage supplies and medications for healthcare facilities and disaster response operations.

 <img src="http://openboxes.com/images/screenshots/browse-inventory-table.png"/>